 Add To Favorites

 From snack packages to worn-out tires and nuclear waste, people keep generating trash!
-Let’s all do our share to help stop waste with the three R’s.
+Students do their share to help stop waste with the three R’s: Reduce, Reuse, Recycle.

 How to help solve this problem?
 People can follow the three R's: Reduce, Reuse, and Recycle.
-What can you do to reduce waste?
+What do students think can be done to reduce waste?
 Organize students into small groups.
-With Crayola Erasable Colored Pencils on white paper, list items you, your families, and your classmates can reuse or recycle, such as glass, paper, or plastic.
-Find out where the landfills and recycling plants are in your community.
+With Crayola Erasable Colored Pencils on white paper, ask students to list items they believe families, and classmates can reuse or recycle, such as glass, paper, or plastic.
+Challenge students to investigate where the landfills and recycling plants are in your community.
 If possible, students may organize an interview with professionals that work landfills.

 What part of this issue captures your imagination?
 If it’s reuse, maybe one solution is a toy or CD/DVD swap?
 What about walking to the library more, or reusing your own fabric grocery bags?
 How can you convince others to follow the three R’s?
-Use Crayola Markers on white paper to get your point across with a dramatic sign or poster.
+Use Crayola Washable Markers and white paper to get a recycling point across with a dramatic sign or poster.

 Now it’s time to stop waste!
 Find prominent places in your community to display your posters.
 Generate a commitment to a cleaner community!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step